jm1021/leuck_reunion/family-night.md

 - John and Mel are the only ones that know the secrets.

 ### Thursday Family Night
 > Surprise activity night #2.
 This evening is clearly "above Top Secret", as it appears to be a sequel.
-Notice the leak has an even more clarity however "Something super, super fun!"
+Ironically the leak has an even more clarity  "Something super, super fun!"
-- Perhaps John and Mel may have secrets from each other on this evening.
+- Perhaps John and Mel may have secrets from each other.

 ### Friday Family Night
 > Friday Night Party